 Then top with the other half of your batter, more lemon slices and then all of the wonderful crumb mixture.

-Bake this sucker at 350 degrees F. for about 55-60 minutes until it’s set in the center and nicely browned around the edges.
+Bake the Meyer Lemon Coffee Cake at 350 degrees F. for about 55-60 minutes until it’s set in the center and nicely browned around the edges.

 One tip: Bake this thing on a baking sheet so any crumb that overflows won’t burn onto your oven.